ye-susan/onboard-bot/README.md

-# onboard-bot
+# Onboard Bot 🤖
-Slack bot to assist teams with onboarding new members
+Slack Bot to assist teams with onboarding new members